2DegreesInvesting/tidy-ds/R/03_bicycle_you.md

 ## Create a small dataset: Tweak

-Let’s degrade this dataset a bit for a later example.
+Let’s degrade this dataset for a later example.

 ``` r
 arg_ger <- subset2 %>% slice(-2) %>% select(-mean)